 Now click the import icon (up arrow) to the right of “FASTQ Read”.
 The data slideout will close and an app called “Import FASTQ/SRA File as Reads from Staging Area” will be added to your Narrative.

 Notice that the name of the FASTA/FASTQ file is already filled in, as is a suggested name for the Reads object that will be created by the import (you can change that if you like).
 Adjust the Sequencing Technology or any of the advanced options if needed.
 If this had been a metagenomic sample, we would uncheck the box next to Single Genome.
 When ready, click the green Run button to start the import.
 When the import is finished, your Data Panel will update to show the new SingleEndLibrary object, and a report will appear in the import app cell.

-There are two ways that KBase and GenBank SRA recognize a library as Paired-end.
-In the legacy format, a Paired-end library is two files which typically have the same name but have _1 and _2.
+There are two ways that KBase and GenBank SRA recognize a paired-end library.
+In the legacy format, a paired-end library is two files which typically have the same name but have _1 and _2.
 For example, ERR760546_1.fastq and ERR760546_2.fastq.
 The other recognized format is called Interleaved.
 It is an 8-line format where forward and reverse reads alternate.
 The example above was imported as a SingleEndLibrary object because there was a single input file and the Interleaved box was un-checked.

-In this example, we will upload and import a Paired-End file for ERR760546 in the 2-file legacy format.
+In this example, we will upload and import a paired-end libraray for ERR760546 in the 2-file legacy format.
 Open the new Import tab in the Data Slideout and drag the two files into your Staging area.

 Open the pulldown menu to the right of the filename in your Staging Area and select “FASTQ Reads” for the first file in the pair.
 Then click the import icon (up arrow) to the right of “FASTQ Reads”.
 The data slideout will close and an app called “Import FASTQ/SRA File as Reads from Staging Area” will be added.